multi-coop/datami-documentation-content/texts/benchmark/solutions/ods.md

 ---
-name: Gîs
+name: Open Data Soft

 open:
-  - "yes"
+  - "no"

 stage:
-  - In development
+  - Mature

 period:
   en: TO DO